Transmission system

-In telecommunications, a transmission system is a system that transmits a signal from one place to another.
+In telecommunications, a transmission system is a communication system that transmits a signal from one place to another.
 The signal can be an electrical, optical or radio signal.
-The goal of a transmission system is to transmit data accurately and efficiently from point A to point B over a distance, using a variety of technologies such as copper cable and fiber optic cables, satellite links, and wireless communication technologies.
+The goal of a transmission system is to transmit data accurately and efficiently from point A to point B over a distance, using a variety of technologies such as copper cable and fiber-optic cables, satellite links, and wireless communication technologies.

 The International Telecommunication Union (ITU) and the European Telecommunications Standards Institute (ETSI) define a transmission system as the interface and medium through which peer physical layer entities transfer bits.
 It encompasses all the components and technologies involved in transmitting digital data from one location to another, including modems, cables, and other networking equipment.

-The ITU and ETSI definition of a transmission system is as following:The interface and transmission medium through which peer physical layer entities transfer bits.Some transmission systems contain multipliers, which amplify a signal prior to re-transmission, or regenerators, which attempt to reconstruct and re-shape the coded message before re-transmission.
+Some transmission systems contain multipliers, which amplify a signal prior to re-transmission, or regenerators, which attempt to reconstruct and re-shape the coded message before re-transmission.

-One of the most widely used transmission system technologies in the Internet and the Public switched telephone network (PSTN) is synchronous optical networking (SONET).
+One of the most widely used transmission system technologies in the Internet and the public switched telephone network (PSTN) is synchronous optical networking (SONET).

 Also, transmission system is the medium through which data is transmitted from one point to another.
 Examples of common transmission systems people use everyday are: the internet, mobile networks, cordless cables, etc.